 Bachelor of Commerce (B.Com): Everything You Need to Know

 A Bachelor of Commerce or B.Com is an undergraduate degree in business.
-The degree aims to provide students an exposure to managerial skills while building competence in a particular area of business.
-Along with business areas, most universities plan the degree in such a way that students get knowledge of the commerce-related regions as well as of subjects that are very useful in the field, for instance, Mathematics, Environmental science, language, etc. Like a usual undergraduate degree, it is also a 3-year degree.
+The degree aims to provide students with exposure to managerial skills while building competence in a particular business area.
+Along with business areas, most universities plan the degree so that students get knowledge of the commerce-related regions and subjects that are very useful in the field, for instance, Mathematics, Environmental science, language, etc. Like a usual undergraduate degree, it is also a 3-year degree.
 It includes many study areas concerned with business studies, some of which are

 - economics and econometrics

 - computer and management information systems